AdrianSeguraOrtiz/GENECI/README.md

 **Options**:

 * `--confidence-list TEXT`: Paths of the CSV files with the confidence lists to be agreed upon.  [required]
+* `--known-interactions PATH`: Path to the CSV file with the known interactions between genes.
+If specified, a local search process will be performed during the repair [default: None].
 * `--gene-names PATH`: Path to the TXT file with the name of the contemplated genes separated by comma and without space.
 If not specified, only the genes specified in the lists of trusts will be considered.
 * `--crossover [SBXCrossover|BLXAlphaCrossover|DifferentialEvolutionCrossover|NPointCrossover|NullCrossover|WholeArithmeticCrossover]`: Crossover operator  [default: SBXCrossover]
 * `--crossover-probability FLOAT`: Crossover probability  [default: 0.9]
 * `--mutation [PolynomialMutation|CDGMutation|GroupedAndLinkedPolynomialMutation|GroupedPolynomialMutation|LinkedPolynomialMutation|NonUniformMutation|NullMutation|SimpleRandomMutation|UniformMutation]`: Mutation operator  [default: PolynomialMutation]
 * `--mutation-probability FLOAT`: Mutation probability. [default: 1/len(files)]
 * `--repairer [StandardizationRepairer|GreedyRepair]`: Solution repairer to keep the sum of weights equal to 1  [default: StandardizationRepairer]
+* `--memetic-distance-type [all|some|one]`: Memetic distance type [default: MemeticDistanceType.all]
+* `--memetic-probability FLOAT`: Memetic probability [default: 0.55]
 * `--population-size INTEGER`: Population size  [default: 100]
 * `--num-evaluations INTEGER`: Number of evaluations  [default: 25000]
 * `--cut-off-criteria [MinConfidence|MaxNumLinksBestConf|MinConfDist]`: Criteria for determining which links will be part of the final binary matrix.  [default: MinConfDist]